StructuresComp/Shrinky-Dink/README.md

 <!-- Add contributing -->
 ## Contributing
 Feedback is welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgments
+We acknowledge financial support from the National Science Foundation (grants: CMMI-2332555 and CMMI-2053971).

 <!-- License -->
 ## License